Upcoming Virtual Public Meeting Sign-Up:

 Overview

 In 2017, the County completed a feasibility study for this spine, known at that time as the Cross Camden County Trail.
 The result was a trail alignment that travels through seventeen municipalities from the Benjamin Franklin Bridge in Camden to the Gloucester County line in lower Winslow Township.
 Along the way, the trail will travel through urban, suburban, and rural environments connecting many municipal and County parks and several downtown business districts.
 In addition, the trail will provide users with the opportunity to access hundreds of acres of public open space in Winslow Township.
-The feasibility study also identified the benefits of the trail to the local economy and the improved health of our residents. (see above for a link to this study and accompanying appendix).
+The feasibility study also identified the benefits of the trail to the local economy and the improved health of our residents.
+(See below for a link to this study and accompanying appendix).

 A number of drone videos have been produced identifying the preferred route for the trail through the entire length of the County.
 Links to these videos can be found below.